yuluqinn/CCM-site/README.md

 **Labs.**
 Tuesdays 12:30-1:20PM in Silver Room 405.
 Masks are always welcome in class.

-**Brightspace access for waitlist and auditors.** We won't need brightspace for anything except lab recordings.
-If you feel you need brightspace access and don't have it, please add your email to this [spreadsheet](https://docs.google.com/spreadsheets/d/12xuNgQ17GiTM6W4GulXkqF78kbR8qX-MFooYcPksUQ0/edit?usp=sharing).
+**Brightspace access for waitlist and auditors.** We won't need bright space for anything except lab recordings.
+If you feel you need bright space access and don't have it, please add your email to this [spreadsheet](https://docs.google.com/spreadsheets/d/12xuNgQ17GiTM6W4GulXkqF78kbR8qX-MFooYcPksUQ0/edit?usp=sharing).
 We will add the emails from the spreadsheet periodically.

 **Course numbers**:
 DS-GA 1016 (Data Science)
 PSYCH-GA 3405.004 (Psychology)

 **Contact information and EdStem**:
 The [class EdStem page](https://edstem.org/us/courses/35462/discussion/) is the main point of contact.
-We use EdStem for questions and class discussion.
+We use EdStem for questions and class discussions.
 Rather than emailing questions to the teaching staff, please post your questions on EdStem.
 It will get you a faster response and the answer will benefit others with the same question.

 Enrolled students should automatically have access to the EdStem.
 If for whatever reason this isn't the case for you, a signup link for our EdStem page is available here ([https://edstem.org/us/join/hnpyuz](https://edstem.org/us/join/hnpyuz)).